 - Are all PCs connected to the LAN?
 LAN transfers should work even if Internet access is down.
 If you can get to your router's web configuration/status screen that is a good indication locally everything is working correctly. - Is the Ethernet link indicator on?
 If so it means the physical connection is good. - Do all machines have the proper IP address?
 When set for DHCP if the machine cannot find a DHCP server it will self-assign an APIPA address.
-If PC has an APIPA address 254.169.x.x there is probably something wrong with your gateway's DHCP server. - Ping the default gateway address.
+If PC has an APIPA address 169.254.x.x there is probably something wrong with your gateway's DHCP server. - Ping the default gateway address.
 This is the address of your router. - Ping machines on the LAN by Network name and IP address.
 This verifies internal Windows NetBIOS name resolution is working correctly. - If networking looks really broken try pinging local Loopback address 127.0.0.1.
 This tests PC's IP stack, and works even if the machine is not connected to a LAN.
-If this does not work try deleting and reloading TCP/IP stack. - If some PCs do not show up in My Network Places refer to file sharing section.
+If this does not work try deleting and reloading TCP/IP stack. - If you use Ethernet and Wi-Fi on your LAN begin troubleshooting the wired connection.
+There is less to go wrong with Ethernet then Wi-Fi, especially if you are troubleshooting speed related issues.